 Maurizio Tower, built in Piazza del Duomo, in Orvieto, between 1347 and 1348, is one of the oldest clock towers in Italy.
 Maurizio is the bronze automaton on top of the tower, which, at fixed time, swings its body and strikes the bell with its hammer.
 SHORT HISTORY The history of the Maurizio Tower is closely related to the history of the Orvieto Cathedral.
 The tower was comissioned by the Opera del Duomo, and built between 1347 and 1348, to support the worksite.
 The tower was built originally to be a sundial, because at the time of its construction, there was no mechanical clock available.
 Its role was to indicate the start and the end of the work schedule.
 The current clockwork mechanism dates back to the 18th century, when a countwheel was added to strike the quarters on the smaller bells.
 Other adjustments were made between 1860 and 1870.
 In 1905, the headgear of the Maurizio was replaced.
 On October 29, 2011, the clock tower was brought back to use, and the building has become an information point for the Duomo and the Museum System of Orvieto’s Opera del Duomo (MODO).
 HOW TO GET THERE Maurizio Tower Read more [...]

-Torre del Moro, originally known as Torre del Papa, is a tower 47 meters high adjacent to the Palazzo dei Sette, in Orvieto.
+Torre del Moro (Tower of the Moor), originally known as Torre del Papa, is a 47 meter high tower in Orvieto, located in Corso Cavour, adjacent to Palazzo dei Sette.
 From the top of the tower, a bird eye’s view of the entire city below is unfolding in all its splendor.
-SHORT HISTORY The tower was built towards the end of the 13th century, at the same time with the restoration of the existing buildings and the construction of new buildings.
-In the 16th century, the tower was renamed Torre del Moro, after Raffaele Gualterio, known as Il Moro, who also gave his name to Palazzo Gualterio and to the entire district.
-In 1865, a water tank was placed in the Torre del Moro, at the height of 18 meters.
-One year later, in 1866, the mechanical clock and the two bells were added to the tower.
-One of the bells came from Torre di Sant’Andrea and the other from Palazzo del Popolo.
-HOW TO GET THERE The closest bus station is Piazza Duomo, right in front of the Cathedral of Orvieto, about 300 meters away from the tower or about 4 minutes on foot.
-To get to the tower, you must walk on Via Read more [...]
+SHORT HISTORY Torre del Papa was built at the beginning of the 13th century, a period in which the urban center of Orvieto was the subject of a large renovation, and the most important buildings of the city, such as Palazzo del Popolo and the Cathedral of Santa Maria Assunta, were erected.
+The tower, owned by the pope until the second half of the 15th century, had its name changed to Torre del Moro after Raffaele Gualterio, known as Il Moro, who also gave his name to Palazzo Gualterio, located nearby.
+In 1865, a water tank was placed in the tower, at the height of 18 meters.
+A few years later, a mechanical clock and two bells were added to the tower.
+One of the bells was taken from the dodecagonal tower of the Church of Sant’Andrea and the other from Palazzo del Popolo.
+In the 16th century, Read more [...]

 Torre Caldura (Caldura Tower) is one of the coastal watch towers in Cefalù, and the most important of them, part of the immense historical and architectural heritage of Sicily.
 Dating back to the 16th century, Torre Caldura is, today, in a profound state of deterioration, with portions of masonry frequently collapsing.
 Its profile overlooking the cliff has always characterized the image of Cefalù for those coming from the east, and is now an integral part of this landscape, depicted in many paintings and photographs.
 HOW TO GET THERE Torre Caldura is about 3.1 kilometers away from the Cefalù Train Station, located near the Presidiana Harbour, the main port of Cefalù.